Journal

 What we did

+Object exploration boxes helped to introduce new materials.
 Work from last week combined with new materials including gold leaf and grew into new creations.

 Many of the pebbles took on characters or grew into something new.